jdouma1/Desktop-App-Development/README.md

 - nathanho202
 - stephtorres24

-Group project practicing collaboration, professional practice, and application development in Java
+Group project practicing team collaboration, SDLC, and application development in Java

 Code imported from group organization and repository: